KCisSICKnasty/SICKnasty-FO4/README.md

 - Once selected, click "Run".
 This is how you should run the game each time.
 (Alternatively, you could make a F4SE shortcut so you don't have to open MO2 to launch the game)

 __Settings you must change manually in game:__

-_Backpacks of the Commonwealth:_

-- Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
-(Required for Power Armor Handling Improvements - Retain Armor Buffs to work.)

 _MAIM Speed:_